 Life originates in the soul; no wonder the soulmass draws toward it.
 This sorcery is a window into seeker Logan’s methods.

-> Characteristic sorcery of “Big Hat” Logan.
+Personal sorcery of “Big Hat” Logan.
 Fires soul masses of a high pursuing nature.

-> Sorcery developed by Big Hat Logan.
+Sorcery developed by Big Hat Logan.
 Fire piercing soul spear.

 A symbol of Logan’s strength, the soul spear is referenced repeatedly in the legends, and is said to be on par with Lord Gwyn’s lightning.

 Personal sorcery of “Big Hat” Logan.
 Fires piercing soul spear.